instantramens/liberty/Deploy-via-terminal.md

 Deploying Ultraviolet through a terminal is made easy.

-> Don't copy the `$` in any of these commands when pasting in a terminal.

 ## If you opened this repository in Replit:

 - skip the [clone](#clone) step, start at [install](#install)